What Is MBA Accreditation?

 Accreditation Level Process

-For programmatic endorsements like an accredited MBA, departmental administrators conduct a limited self-study on the program in question.
+For programmatic endorsements like an accredited MBA, departmental administrators conduct an extensive self-study on the program in question.

-During the site visit, accrediting agency representatives perform an investigation to determine whether the school or program meets its standards.
+During the site visit, accrediting agency representatives perform an investigation based on the self-study to determine whether the school or program meets its standards.

-The accrediting organization reviews the site visit findings and deliberates on whether to grant or deny the accreditation request.
-The specifics of the review process varies among accrediting agencies.
+Level 5: Final Decision The accrediting organization reviews the site visit findings, self-study report, and any extra data before deciding whether to grant the accreditation request.
+The specifics of the review process vary among accrediting agencies.

 Source: CHEA